Aquatic Resources and Integrative Biology

 - minimum 3.25 GPA in all completed graduate course work

-Transcripts & GPA for applicants with a bachelor's degree only
+Applicants with a bachelor's degree only:

 - baccalaureate degree in biology, chemistry, engineering, geology, or a related natural science field from a regionally accredited university.
 Applicants with backgrounds in other disciplines will be considered on a case-by-case basis.